mrbrandsma/master-thesis-populism/README.md

 2. last_election_data: contains tweets from this government

 ----WHAT IS THE OUTPUT----
 retrieve_tweets: returns a dataset with the following information: index number, party name, date of posting, tweet content, whether the party is considered populist or not, it's role in the House of Representatives (opposition/coalition), horizontal ideology (left/right/middle), vertical ideology (progressive/conservative/middle).
+Current limit is 500 tweets per party.

 ----DATA USED----
 The following twitter accounts have been mined: